todrfu/cv/README.md

 ➜  cv yo test-yo
 ```

-A folder named `@otdrfu-generator-test-yo` will be created in the current directory, containing the code for creating project templates suitable for `cv`.
+A folder named `generator-test-yo` will be created in the current directory, containing the code for creating project templates suitable for `cv`.

-➜  cd @otdrfu-generator-test-yo
+➜  cd generator-test-yo

 ➜  tree -L 1